HOPLAB-LBP/hoplab-wiki/docs/research/fmri/fmri-nimare.md

 ## 4. Creating a Subset of Data

 The NiMARE dataset allows data manipulation to create subsets that meet specific requirements.
-This enables running custom meta-analyses on targeted data.
+This enables running **custom meta-analyses on targeted data**.
 You can, for instance, retrieve studies based on specific MNI coordinates, labels (included as features in the Neurosynth database), or search abstracts using specific keywords.

 The following code example demonstrates how to **search for abstracts containing specific keywords**.